/ Iron Mountain Work Accident Lawyer

 Understanding Permanent Disability Benefits in Michigan

-If your occupational accident results in a long-term impairment, you may be eligible for ongoing financial support under Michigan law.
-These benefits are intended to make up for the permanent consequences of your injury on your future employment potential.
+If your on-the-job injury leads to a permanent disability, you may be eligible for additional benefits under Michigan law.
+These payments are designed to make up for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: